cvat-ai/cvat/site/content/en/docs/administration/advanced/iam_system_roles.md

 For example, the [Users.csv](https://github.com/opencv/cvat/blob/develop/cvat/apps/iam/rules/users.csv) the table shows permissions you need, to have access to or to change the users' information

+> **Note:** Tables are used only to generate test.
+You cannot change user permissions by editing tables.

-Every line in the table is a primitive rule that describes who has the right to perform a specific action:
+Every line in the table is a rule that describes who has the right to perform a specific action:

 | Scope  | Resource | Context      | Ownership | Limit                                  | Method | URL         | Privilege | Membership |